 If not, here are some things to think about before making a choice:

 Maybe<T> gives you a way to care less when nulls occur, and can help to resolve Code Analysis warning CA1062.
 Like Nullable<T>, it can contain a value or a null and gives you safe ways of determining which it is.
 However, unlike Nullable<T>, you don't necessarily need to unpack the contents of a Maybe<T> in order to work with it.
-You can act on it without evaluating it first.
+Methods are available to allow you to act on it without evaluating it first.

-Methods can return a Maybe<T> rather than failing, and have other methods can be written to operate on that result without needing to know whether a null is actually there hidden away inside the Maybe<T>.
-You can chain a series of such methods together safely without worrying about a failure occurring somewhere at the start or middle of the chain.
+Methods can operate on and return Maybes rather than failing, and methods that do that can be chained together in series safely without worrying about a failure occurring somewhere at the start or middle of the chain.
 Methods that would previously have converted a T to a U can instead convert a Maybe<T> to a Maybe<U> - so the underlying type changes - all without having to check whether a result actually exists before it's needed somewhere at the end of the process.

 Programmers familar with other languages may recognise Maybe<T> as being similar to features in their own languages.
 The name "Maybe" comes from Haskell, and Java programmers may be accustomed to using Optional<T>.